Professional edition active

 Specific laboratory testing for secondary causes is based on their associations with the types of MPGN.

-Complete blood count (CBC), often obtained in the course of diagnostic evaluation, demonstrates normochromic-normocytic anemia, often out of proportion to the stage of renal insufficiency (possibly because of hemolysis), and thrombocytopenia from platelet consumption.
+Complete blood count (CBC), often obtained in the course of diagnostic evaluation, demonstrates normochromic-normocytic anemia, often out of proportion to the stage of chronic kidney disease (possibly because of hemolysis), and thrombocytopenia from platelet consumption.

 Treatment of Membranoproliferative Glomerulonephritis